JackJack3231/MiniSB-Extruder-Mounts/Extruder Mounts/_Experimental/Apus/README.md

 | Alternative         | -         | -           |
 | Umbilical-PCB       | -         | -           |

+## PTFE-Length
+~32.20mm should stick out from the top of your Hotend Mount
 ## Assembly
 1. Install the 4 Heatsets into the Cowling
 2. Install the Apus-Adapter printed part onto the Cowling and secure it with then 4 M3x12 BHCS into the Heatsets in the Cowling